RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 On 5 September 2022, an Mw 6.6 shallow left-lateral earthquake struck Luding, China, triggering over 5,000 landslides (Ding and Wang, 2025).
 Despite the stress release along the Xianshuihe Fault caused by the Luding earthquake, historical records suggest that the southern Anninghe Fault still poses a significant seismic hazard (Wen et al., 2008).
 Consequently, it is important to assess the landslide hazard in the surrounding region.
 This project focuses on a mountainside area southeast of the epicentre, where landslides were densely concentrated.
 The selected site also benefits from minimal cloud coverage in both pre- and post-earthquake Sentinel-2 images, providing favourable conditions for conducting this analysis.

-A common approach using remote sensing to detect a landslide scar is to use the Normalised Difference Vegetation Index (NDVI).
-The index used the
+A widely used approach for landslide scar detection via remote sensing is the Normalised Difference Vegetation Index (NDVI).

 $$
 \text{NDVI} = \frac{\text{NIR} - \text{Red}}{\text{NIR} + \text{Red}}
 $$

+Since healthy vegetation strongly reflects near-infrared radiation and absorbs red light, NDVI uses these two spectral bands to quantify vegetation density.
+Analysing changes in NDVI before and after the earthquake allows preliminary identification of landslide-affected areas.
+However, since vegetation reflectance varies with local conditions, traditional threshold-based NDVI methods require prior knowledge of vegetation characteristics.
+To address this, this study applies unsupervised learning as an exploratory approach to evaluate whether artificial intelligence can reliably detect landslide scars without any background knowledge of the local environment.

 <p align="right">(<a href="#top">back to top</a>)</p>